Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Concluding remarks and research directions

 We obtained relative optimality conditions and algorithms for optimizing the Fr\'{e}chet function in an orthant of treespace.
 However, a further challenge remains - a method to quickly verify a point is optimal with respect to all orthants which contain it.
 The shear number of orthants which contain a point may be very large with respect to the data, however this is not an indication that there are no polynomial certificates.
 In fact, an indicator this problem is not NP-complete is randomized split-proximal point algorithms produce sequences of points with expected distances to the Fr\'{e}chet mean converging to zero at a linear rate, and no approximation methods with such a rate of convergence exists for NP-complete optimization problems e.g. weighted clique problems.
 One interesting direction is to research why the maximum clique problem is harder (or not harder) than finding the orthant of treespace, or equivalently a clique in the split-split compatibility graph (see Sec. \ref{sec:TreeSpace}), which contains the Fr\'{e}chet mean.

 Another area of interest is accelerating existing optimization techniques.
 One way to accelerate Fr\'{e}chet optimization is to speed up geodesics optimization.
 Notice that the systems of equations defining pre-vistal facets and pre-vistal cells are quadratic cones with cone points at the origin of treespace.
 In squared treespace, the vistal facets and vistal cells are polyhedral cones.
 Multi-vistal facets are also polyhedral cones with cones points at the origin of treespace because they are intersections of polyhedral cones share a cone point at the origin of treespace.
 The nice geometric structure of vistal cells could be useful for determining when a search point is on the boundary of a vistal cell, and thus when the objective function has multiple forms.
-Therefore the geometry and combinatorics of vistal cells be the mathematical basis for methods to dynamically update the objective function during line searches.
+Therefore the geometry and combinatorics of vistal cells are a mathematical basis for methods to dynamically update the objective function during line searches.
 Such dynamic updating is a topic of further research, and will be the focus of a separate paper.

-The research challenges in generalizing statistical methods to treespaces are (1) defining distributions and (2) algorithms for computing estimators.
-Probability distributions are essential for developing methods such as likelihood estimation and Bayesian inference.
-The fundamentals of Brownian motion in BHV Treespace are recently developed \cite{nye2015convergence}.
-However, techniques based on BHV Treespace distributions have not been developed.
-Exploratory techniques such as principal component analysis play an important role in data analysis.
-A generalization of principal component analysis called principal geodesics to BHV Treespace was defined in \cite{nye2011principal} and an algorithm for computing such geodesics was presented in \cite{nye2014algorithm}.

-The necessity to define a fixed set of labeled leafs to use BHV Treespace limits applications.
-The space of treeshapes \cite{Feragen} relaxes the requirement for labeled leafs and generalizes the attributes of edges from scalars to vectors.
+The necessity to define a fixed set of labeled leaves to use BHV Treespace limits applications.
+The space of treeshapes \cite{Feragen} relaxes the requirement for labeled leaves and generalizes the attributes of edges from scalars to vectors.
 However this flexibility comes at the cost of much more challenging optimization problems.
 Effective and robust methods for problems, such as computing geodesics and means, are not yet available.

+In phylogenetics, when the root of the tree is a common ancestor, there is often a condition that the path in the tree from the root to each other leaf is maintained to a fixed constant.
+BHV treespace is also a superset of such trees.
+An interesting research direction is optimizing the Fr\'{e}chet mean subject to constraints on the edges of the target tree.